Hello I Must Be Going (2012)

 Premi:

-Parole Chiave: affair, depression, divorce, dramedy, living with parents
+Parole chiave: affair, depression, divorce, dramedy, living with parents

 Following her divorce from entertainment lawyer husband David after he had an affair with one of Amy's friends, thirty-something Amy moves back into her parents' house in Westport, Connecticut.
 Still shocked and depressed three months later, Amy has no job or clear life plan.
 Her mother Ruth is critical of her lack of initiative, while her father Stan offers unconditional love despite his own struggles to retire.
 Unexpectedly, Amy begins a clandestine relationship with Jeremy, a 19-year-old actor and client of Stan's stepfather Larry.
 Despite their age difference and the potential complications with Larry, Amy and Jeremy become emotionally invested in each other.
 As the realities of their situation emerge, Amy must confront the post-David phase of her life.